Washington Commanders Vs. Cincinnati Bengals (Preseason) - Studs and Duds

 Hudson with a great play for a nice TFL! pic.twitter.com/tV4VDg8wfw— Mark Tyler(Hogs Haven) (@Tiller56) August 26, 2023

-Christian Holmes - Holmes was hitting anything that moved in an opposite colored jersey and showed good coverage.
-He’s had a strong preseason and looks to have made significant progress from last season in term of comfort with his assignments.
+Christian Holmes - Holmes was hitting anything that moved in an opposite-colored jersey and showed good coverage.
+He’s had a strong preseason and looks to have made significant progress from last season in terms of comfort with his assignments.

 William Bradley-King - King was a menace spending a significant portion of the time he was in the game in the Bengals backfield.
 He finished with three tackles and a sack, while recording multiple pressures.